-• Touch screen manipulations

-The instrument's touch screen offers you an equivalent of the capability of the mouse.
-Touch it with the custom pen supplied or fingers.

-• Manipulations with front-panel keys and the rotary encoder

-You can do the same with the instrument front-panel keys and the rotary encoder as you do with Windows® applications on a personal computer.
-In this case, certain operational differences from keyboard manipulations exist due to the limited number of keys supported by the instrument.
+- Touch screen manipulations The instrument's touch screen offers you an equivalent of the capability of the mouse.
+Touch it with the custom pen supplied or fingers. - Manipulations with front-panel keys and the rotary encoder You can do the same with the instrument front-panel keys and the rotary encoder as you do with Windows® applications on a personal computer.
+In this case, certain operational differences from keyboard manipulations exist due to the limited number of keys supported by - Keyboard manipulation Connecting a keyboard to the instrument enables you to manipulate its applications using the keyboard.